AI glossary

 The simulation of human intelligence processes by machines, especially computer systems.
 These processes include learning, reasoning, and self-correction.

 AI has been around for a long time but has recently surged into the general conversation through the widespread availability and use of tools like ChatGPT.
-As at the beginning of 2025, AI is likely to be in most of your commonly used computer programs, so you are already using it.
+AI is now embedded in many everyday tools – from writing assistants to spreadsheet analysers – and interacts with users in ways that were previously invisible.
+This means you’re likely already using AI in tasks like summarising documents, generating reports, or finding insights in data.
 The questions NFPs should be asking are, should we be considering adding more productivity-generating AI to our toolkit – like a ChatGPT subscription, or even experimenting with custom-built solutions like a chatbot?
 Questions about costs (what benefits will I get?
 Will they justify the costs and how do they compare with the benefits/costs of human input?) and ethics (communicating with stakeholders, keeping your data safe, addressing bias) come into play here.

 Agentic AI